$120.00

 Beginner

-Principles Of Bowl Turning
+Principles of Bowl Turning

 with David Shockley

-Saturday, July 27, 10 AM - 4 PM
+Saturday, September 13, 10 AM - 4 PM

 What a perfect gift - a bowl that you make yourself and fill with snacks.
 We will show you how to shape and turn a lovely bowl.
 Learn the dynamics of wood shrinkage; the parts, proper use, differences, advantages and disadvantages of the fingernail versus regular grind bowl gouge; methods of mounting material to the lathe, safety issues, turning speed, and the safe use of a bowl gouge.
 Materials Included.
-CLS 782

 All Levels